 Southwest Airlines plane's engine explodes; passenger 'partially sucked out' of window

+A woman was "partially sucked out" an airplane window after an engine exploded in midair Tuesday, leading desperate passengers aboard the Southwest Airlines flight to try pulling her to safety amid a chaotic scene with panicked passengers "freaking out" and "blood everywhere," frightened witnesses said.

-At least one passenger was taken to the hospital and several people were reported injured after a Southwest Airlines plane made an emergency landing in Philadelphia on Tuesday, officials said.
+At least one passenger was taken to the hospital and several people were reported injured after the plane made the emergency landing in Philadelphia, officials said.

 WACU reported a passenger was "partially sucked out" of one of the plane's windows when the engine exploded and shrapnel from the engine pierced through a window, a father of one of the passengers said.